the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-UI_Simulator-Visualizers.rst

 (as the sliders on top are doing), while clicking in the main (central) square will select the clicked point for display of details on the right.

+The crosses designate the selected voxel.
+It's value is shown at the bottom of the focus quadrant.
+A white bar on the color legend also indicates this value.

 The playback function is activated by clicking the play button on the top bar, and it will then change the display with time (left and right areas);
 The time series data is buffered from the server according to the currently section of view.

 A different color map can be selected by clicked the Brain call-out in the top-right side of the screen.
+You might want to use the trim middle values feature with this viewer.
+It renders values around the mean transparent in the view.
+Also to be found un the Brain call-out.

 **Time Series Line Fragments**

 This is the right part of the TimeSeries Volume visualizer and is composed of three main parts:

 *Global Time Series Graph*

 All selected lines are shown here (top area), with the same scaling.
 Some transparency is applied to the lines and only one line is highlighted at a time.
 Highlighting can be done be passing the mouse over the line on the global graph or by clicking the